AdobeDocs/experience-cloud.en/help/campaign/branding/branding-create.md

 ---
 # Create a new brand {#brand-create}

+>[!IMPORTANT]
+>
+>Brands cannot be created or modified by end-users: these operations have to be performed by Adobe Campaign technical administrator.
+For any request, contact Adobe Customer care.

 You can add new entities of your organization in Campaign, or create a new type of email which you must send under a different subdomain.
 To perform this, follow the steps below:

 1. **Configure a new subdomain** - For any new subdomain to be used by Adobe, the first step will be to configure it.
 You can perform this through [Campaign Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/subdomains-branding.html) or reach out to your Adobe technical contact.
 Learn more about subdomain configuration [in this article](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/campaign/ac-domain-name-setup.html).